ESMValGroup/ESMValCore/doc/recipe/preprocessor.rst

 supplementary variables in the recipe as described in :ref:`supplementary_variables`.

-By default, ancillary variables and cell measures will be removed from the variable before saving it to file because they can be as big as the main variable.
+By default, supplementary variables will be removed from the variable before saving it to file because they can be as big as the main variable.
-To keep the ancillary variables and cell measures, disable the preprocessor function :func:`esmvalcore.preprocessor.remove_supplementary_variables` that removes them by setting ``remove_supplementary_variables: false`` in the preprocessor in the recipe.
+To keep the supplementary variables, disable the preprocessor function :func:`esmvalcore.preprocessor.remove_supplementary_variables` that removes them by setting ``remove_supplementary_variables: false`` in the preprocessor in the recipe.